What can we help you with today?

 Protecting lawns against an ant invasion

 The hard work of caring and nurturing a lawn during winter and spring comes to fruition during the warm, summer months, but it can also be quickly undone if ants have taken root beneath the turf.
 Whilst ants are important part of a garden’s ecosystem - natural predators and soil aerators - they can quickly become troublesome, especially as the weather becomes hotter and more humid.
-Summer is a time when we should be enjoying the feel...
+Summer is a time when we should be enjoying the feel of grass underneath...

 Twitter Facebook